Is Roundup Safe for Pets? What Every Pet Owner Should Know

 - Corn gluten

-A study by the Rodale Institute found that natural herbicides like vinegar and essential oils are effective alternatives to synthetic chemicals in controlling weeds.
+A Rodale Institute study found natural herbicides like vinegar and essential oils to be effective alternatives to synthetic chemicals in controlling weeds.

 Final Thoughts